pendle-finance/documentation/docs/ProtocolMechanics/Liquidity/AMM.md

 ![Selling YT](/img/ProtocolMechanics/selling_yt.png "Selling YT")

+## Matured LP

+Upon maturity, LPs are able to Zap Out + Redeem PT for Underlying + Claim Rewards in a single transaction:

+1. Visit [Pendle Trade](https://app.pendle.finance/trade/pools) and toggle to the “Inactive” pool list
+2. Select a pool
+3. Toggle “Claim All Pool Rewards”
+4. Select an output asset.
+Pendle will automatically Redeem PT for Underlying > Unwrap SY > Perform Swaps (if needed) here

 ## Key Features

 ### Minimal Impermanent Loss (IL)

 Pendle V2 design ensures that IL is a negligible concern.
-Pendle’s AMM accounts for PT’s natural price appreciation by shifting the AMM curve to push PT price towards its underlying value as time passes, mitigating time-dependent IL.
+Pendle’s AMM accounts for PT’s natural price appreciation by shifting the AMM curve to push PT price towards its underlying value as time passes, mitigating time-dependent IL (No IL at maturity).

 On top of that, IL from swaps is also mitigated as both assets LP’ed are very highly correlated against one another (e.g. PT-stETH / SY-stETH).
 If liquidity is provided until maturity, an LP’s position will be equivalent to fully holding the underlying asset since PT essentially appreciates towards the underlying asset.